Integralist/integralist.co.uk/content/posts/go-interfaces.md

 Meaning, this refactor _could_ be considered 'good enough' for your use cases.
 Alternatively your values and standards may differ, and so you need to consider your options for how you might what to design this solution in such a way that it would allow the code to not be so reliant on HTTP as the transport mechanism.

-> Note: we'll revisit this code later and consider another refactor that will help clean up this first pass of code decoupling.
+> **NOTE**: We'll revisit this code later and consider another refactor that will help clean up this first pass of code decoupling.

 But first, let's look at how we might want to test this initial code refactor (as testing this code allows us to learn some interesting things when it comes to needing to mock interfaces).